crate/cratedb-guide/docs/integrate/trino/usage.md

-(trino-tutorial)=
+(trino-usage)=
 # Connecting to CrateDB in Trino

 [Trino](https://trino.io/) is a distributed SQL query engine.
-This tutorial shows how to configure Trino to connect to CrateDB.
+This usage guide shows how to configure Trino to connect to CrateDB.

 ## Prerequisites